This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #PastaWithBenefits #EatModern

 - 1/4 cup finely grated Parmesan cheese - plus more for garnish

 - To a blender, add butternut squash, sage, thyme, vegetable broth, salt and pepper.
 Puree until smooth and creamy.
 Set aside.
-Meanwhile, cook Modern Table® Elbows according to package directions.
+Meanwhile, cook your pasta according to package directions.

-- Melt ghee in the skillet.
+- To the same pot you used to simmer squash, melt butter or ghee.
 Add garlic, and cook, stirring frequently, until fragrant, about 2-3 minutes.
 Whisk in tapioca starch until lightly browned, about 1 minute.
 Gradually whisk in almond milk, butternut squash puree and Dijon mustard.
 Bring to a boil; reduce heat and simmer, stirring occasionally, until reduced and slightly thickened, about 3-4 minutes.

-- Add the cooked Modern Table® Elbows, cheddar, and Parmesan.
+- Add the cooked cooked elbow macaroni, grated cheddar, and Parmesan cheese.
 Stir until the pasta is evenly combined and the cheeses are melted.
 Top with additional Parmesan if desired.